al1brn/geonodes/docs/getting_started.md

 Materials are properties of faces.
 The syntax will look like `mesh.faces.material = ...`.

 A material is instantiated with its name.
-Let's suppose that we have to existing materials named "Red" and "Blue".
+Let's suppose that we have two existing materials named "Red" and "Blue".
 To assign the materials to our icosphere, we write:

 ``` python